ashirt-ops/ashirt-server/backend/Readme.md

-├── server                             # Route endpoint definitions and basic request validation │   ├── dissectors                     # A builder-pattern like solution for interpreting request objects │   ├── middleware                     # Middleware to assist with request handling │   ├── remux                          # A rewrapping package for better ergonmics when utilizing gorilla mux │   ├── api.go                         # Routes for the "API" / screenshot tool │   └── web.go                         # Routes for the web service
+├── server                             # Route endpoint definitions and basic request validation │   ├── dissectors                     # A builder-pattern like solution for interpreting request objects │   ├── middleware                     # Middleware to assist with request handling │   ├── remux                          # A rewrapping package for better ergonmics when utilizing chi │   ├── api.go                         # Routes for the "API" / screenshot tool │   └── web.go                         # Routes for the web service
 ├── services                           # Underlying service logic.
 Also includes a number of unit tests